-Our comprehensive solution includes a VIP module, which checks for impersonation attacks and CEO fraud – a company’s VIPs are registered in the system, so it can tell users if emails claiming to be from known VIPs actually are.
+Our comprehensive solution provides over 12 fraud detection and content checks, including a VIP module, which, checks for impersonation attacks and CEO fraud – a company’s VIPs are registered in the system, so it can tell users if emails from your CEO or claiming to be from known VIPs actually are.
 It also checks for those pesky Punycode spoof domains, which are otherwise undetectable.
 A simple traffic light banner at the top of each inbound email allows users to clearly see whether or not an email is genuine.
 If an email is not from the VIP it claims to be from, the banner will display a warning message, so the user instantly knows not to trust it.

 Ready to sort your email security?
 Speak to our experts